-Without any exception, the group of staphylococci involves bacteria that turn blue during Gram staining and arrange themselves in grape-like clusters of cocci.
-They are generally catalase-positive, do not form spores and are not encapsulated.
-In the following, their genus is referred to with the letter ‘S’.
-Staphylococci are facultatively anaerobic.
+Staphylococci are bacteria that turn blue during gram-staining and arrange themselves in grape-like clusters of cocci.
+They are generally catalase-positive, do not form spores, and are not encapsulated.
+Staphylococci are facultative anaerobes.

 Morphology and culture

-When being examined via a microscope, S. aureus appears in Gram staining as blue grape-like clusters of spherical bacteria.
+S. aureus appears in gram-staining as blue grape-like clusters of spherical bacteria.
 A culture can be grown on blood agar plates.
-There it appears as yellowish pigmented colonies which partially show areas of hemolysis around them.
+There, S. aureus appears as yellow-pigmented colonies that show areas of partial hemolysis around them.

-Among the virulence factors of S. aureus are hyaluronidases, lipases, and DNases which allow invasion into the tissue.
-The clumping factor ensures adhesion to the tissue.
+The virulence factors of S. aureus include hyaluronidases, lipases, and DNases which allow invasion into a tissue.
+The clumping factor ensures adhesion to tissue.
 Hemolysins have a toxic effect.

-S. aureus is part of the catalase-positive respectively clumping-factor-positive staphylococci.
+S. aureus is part of the catalase-positive and clumping-factor-positive staphylococci.
 This can be proven in a test for the clumping factor.
-The clumping factor is a protein which belongs to the cell wall of S. aureus.
+The clumping factor is a protein that belongs to the cell wall of S. aureus.
 During the coagulase-test, colony material and rabbit plasma are mixed.
 If the colony contains S. aureus, clumping in the plasma will appear.
-If there is no S. aureus in the colony and, instead, another coagulase-negative pathogen is present, the plasma will remain as liquid with all-over turbidity.
+If there is no S. aureus in the colony and, instead, another coagulase-negative pathogen is present, the plasma will remain liquid with generalized turbidity.

-S. aureus causes many disease patterns.
-Among those are infections of the skin and soft tissue, e.g., boils, wound infections, sinusitis, otitis media, infections of the eyelid, diabetic foot ulcera, osteomyelitis, impetigo contagiosa and infections that are associated to foreign bodies.
+S. aureus causes many diseases.
+Among these are infections of the skin and soft tissue, e.g., boils, wound infections, sinusitis, otitis media, infections of the eyelid, diabetic foot ulcers, osteomyelitis, impetigo contagiosa, and infections that are associated with foreign bodies.

 In addition to this, systemic diseases, such as sepsis, pneumonia, and endocarditis, can occur.
-Toxical diseases, such as foodborne infections, the staphylococcal scalded skin syndrome (SSSS) and the toxic shock syndrome (TSS), can also be caused by S. aureus.
+Toxic diseases, such as foodborne infections, staphylococcal scalded skin syndrome (SSSS) and toxic shock syndrome (TSS), can also be caused by S. aureus.

-There are various therapeutic options that are determined mainly by the S. aureus’ sensitivity to certain antibiotics.
-It is always helpful to put on an antibiogram in order to prevent antibiotic resistance.
-Means of choice are penicillinase-resistant β-lactam antibiotics such as flucloxacillin, the application of which is restricted to staphylococci (“staphylococcal penicillin”) or cephalosporin of the first or third generation.
+There are various therapeutic options that are determined mainly by the sensitivity of S. aureus to certain antibiotics.
+It is always helpful to employ an antibiogram in order to prevent antibiotic resistance.
+Drugs of choice are penicillinase-resistant β-lactam antibiotics such as flucloxacillin, the application of which is restricted to staphylococci (‘staphylococcal penicillin’), or first or third-generation cephalosporins.

-Furthermore, when combined with inhibitors of beta-lactamase, aminopenicillin antibiotics can also be administered.
-The above-mentioned antibiotics are, however, not suitable for the treatment of a methicillin-resistant Staphylococcus aureus (MRSA).
-In such a case, vancomycin and linezolid can be used as a treatment.
+Furthermore, when combined with inhibitors of beta-lactamase, aminopenicillins can also be administered.
+The above-mentioned antibiotics are, however, not suitable for the treatment of methicillin-resistant S. aureus (MRSA).
+In such a case, vancomycin and linezolid can be used.
 In any case, it is essential to find and remove the source of infection.

 Morphology and culture

-In Gram staining, the cocci of S. epidermidis show a blue color and arrange in grape-like clusters.
-The culture shows small colonies which are whitish or yellowish pigmented.
-Usually, there is no sign of hemolysis.
+In gram staining, S. epidermidis shows a blue color and is arranged in grape-like clusters.
+Culture shows small colonies which are whitish or yellowish pigments.
+Usually, hemolysis is absent.

-For healthy people, there is no risk of infection through S. epidermidis.
-It is part of the commensal human skin flora.
+Usually, there is no risk of S. epidermidis infection.
+It is part of the normal human skin flora.

-Contrary to S. aureus, the S. epidermidis does not have a coagulase and is therefore found among coagulase-negative staphylococci.
-Hence, there is all-over turbidity to be seen in a test for clumping factor.
-To distinguish S. epidermidis from other species of staphylococci, one can perform a sensitivity test to desferrioxamine.
+Unlike S. aureus, S. epidermidis does not have a coagulase and is, therefore, a coagulase-negative staphylococci.
+Hence, generalized turbidity is seen in clumping factor test.
+To distinguish S. epidermidis from other staphylococci species, one can perform a sensitivity test for desferrioxamine.

-While S. epidermidis is usually not harming healthy people, it does cause disease in immunocompromised patients.
+While S. epidermidis is usually not harmful to healthy people, it causes disease in immunocompromised patients.
 It is often the cause of nosocomial infections.
-Examples include catheter-related respectively foreign body-related sepsis, endophthalmitis, as well as endocarditis associated with a prosthetic valve or rather endocarditis lenta.
+Examples include catheter-related and foreign body-related sepsis, endophthalmitis, as well as endocarditis associated with a prosthetic valve or endocarditis lenta.

-S. epidermidis shows resistance to numerous antibiotics.
-Most prominently, this includes penicillin and methicillin.
-Preparing an antibiogram is therefore always required.
+S. epidermidis shows resistance to numerous antibiotics, most prominently, to penicillin and methicillin.
+An antibiogram is therefore always required.
 A combination of vancomycin + aminoglycoside + rifampin can be a reasonable treatment.

 Morphology and culture

 Like other staphylococci, S. saprophyticus appears as blue grape-shaped clusters of cocci when viewed through a microscope.
-Colonies of S. saprophyticus grow on blood agar whitish or yellowish without hemolysis.
-It does not form spores.
+Colonies of S. saprophyticus grow on blood agar and are whitish or yellowish without hemolysis.
+S. saprophyticus does not form spores.

-S. saprophyticus adheres to the urothelium where it produces ureases.
-These are enzymes which hydrolyse urea into carbon dioxide and ammonia.
+S.saprophyticus adheres to the urothelium where it produces ureases.
+These are enzymes that hydrolyse urea into carbon dioxide and ammonia.

-S. saprophyticus is naturally resistant to a lot of common antibiotics.
-It is, however, in most cases, sensitive to cotrimoxazole, which is therefore frequently used as treatment.
+S. saprophyticus is naturally resistant to several common antibiotics.
+It is, however, most sensitive to cotrimoxazole, which is therefore frequently used as a treatment.

-Streptococci are gram-positive bacteria of an oval or round shape that grow in chains or pairs.
-They are catalase-negative, do not form spores and are not able to move.
-Their classification is based on their grade of hemolysis when grown on blood agar and on their so-called Lancefield antigen.
-Lancefield antigens are different polymers of carbohydrate in the cell wall of some bacteria.
+Streptococci are gram-positive bacteria with an oval or round shape that grow in chains or pairs.
+They are catalase-negative, do not form spores, and are non-motile.
+Their classification is based on the grade of hemolysis when grown on blood agar and on their so-called Lancefield antigen.
+Lancefield antigens are different carbohydrate polymers in the cell wall of some bacteria.

-The following table shows a classification of the most important pathogens of the group of streptococci, which is abbreviated ‘S.’ below:
+The following table shows a classification of the most important streptococcal pathogens:

 |Hemolysis pattern||Lancefield antigen||Name|